singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 First things first.

 #### 1. Web Configuration.
-To make sure that the site works properly online in production environment, we need to first open up and correct file here `/Sites/hexo-netlify-cms-demo/source/admin/index.ejs`.
-Simply change the directory path according to your installation and scroll down to line 35-40 or so, where you'll find the following:
+To make sure that the site works properly in production environment, we need to first open up and correct some settings in the file here `/Sites/hexo-netlify-cms-demo/source/admin/index.ejs`.
+Change the directory path according to your installation and scroll down to line 35-40 or so, where you'll find the following:
 ```
 # Make sure to change this for production
 production: